Dashron/Roads/README.md

 name        | type                               | description
  -----------|------------------------------------|---------------
  data       | dynamic                            | The body of the response.
-If provided JSON, and no content-type header, the content-type header will be set to `application/json` status     | number                             | The HTTP Status code headers    | object                             | Key value pairs of http headers.
+If provided a JavaScript object, and no content-type header, the response will be sent through JSON.stringify, and the content-type header will be set to `application/json` status     | number                             | The HTTP Status code headers    | object                             | Key value pairs of http headers.